petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/sorting-results-in-a-search-blueprint.md

 ]
 ```

-When there are multiple `sort`s in the request, the first one takes precedence.
-In the example above, the results will be sorted by the `modified` field, in descending order.
+When there are multiple `sort`s in the request, they're applied in the order they appear: in the example above, the results will be sorted by the `modified` field, with the last modified result first in the list.
+If multiple results have an identical `modified` value, then they'll be sorted by the localized title, in descending alphabetical order.

 When no `sort`s are in the search request, results are sorted by relevance score.